 The factors that drive each person to reach their own personal decision are too numerous really to discuss in detail, but I will attempt to add my own opinionated two cents to the (already well covered, I know) argument and in doing so, completely invalidate everything I just said above.
 The reason is that I believe there is only one real answer to this question in almost any situation and my way is the right way.
 Most of the time.

 Bugging In or Hunkering Down is the complete opposite of Bugging Out.
-When you Bug-In you are staying put in your home with your supplies intending to ride out the storm or chaos that is coming.
-Thus the question is asked in preparedness circles usually in the context of political, biological or terrorism types of chaos: “Will you Bug out or Hunker down?”
+When you Bug-In you are staying put in your home with your supplies intending to ride out the storm of chaos that is coming.
+Thus the question is asked in preparedness circles usually in the context of political, biological, or terrorist types of chaos: “Will you Bug out or Hunker down?”

 To answer this for yourself, you have to ask several questions to determine which is the better option for you in your circumstance.
 The questions are pretty basic and revolve around:

 Your Situation – can greatly affect the decision to Bug-Out or not and you have to decide when you will actually make the choice to go.
-If you are planning for an economic collapse, what events will trigger you leaving home and heading somewhere else.
-How bad would things need to get before you made that call.
+If you are planning for an economic collapse, what events will trigger you to leave home and head somewhere else?
+How bad would things need to get before you made that call?
 What if you are away from home?
-In that case you will be more concerned with getting home.
+In that case, you will be more concerned with getting home.
 What will your family do until you arrive?
 Is it the middle of winter and there is 2 feet of snow on the ground?
 Do you have a means of defending yourself and your family?

 Your Health – Are you physically able to get up and strap a backpack to your back, walk out the door and never come back?
 Would you be able to run if needed?
 Do you require medication that must be refrigerated or taken daily?
 In some cases you simply won’t have a choice, you will need to Bug-In and plan accordingly.